btcpayserver/btcpay-python/README.md

 You'll probably only ever need the `create_invoice` and `get_invoice` methods, but the client object also has other methods, such as those for getting and setting custom rate information.

+The `get_invoice` method is very important.
+When BTCPay sends a payment notification, it is unsigned and insecure.
+This is necessary to maintain Bitpay compatibility.
+You therefore cannot rely upon the data transmitted in the payment notification.

+Instead, take the `invoiceId` from the payment notification, and use it to securely fetch the paid invoice data from BTCPay using `get_invoice`.

 ### Create invoice
 See bitpay api documentation for a full listing of key-value pairs that can be passed to invoice creation: https://bitpay.com/api#resource-Invoices
 ```python